MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/track-and-revoke-admin.md

     ```PowerShell
     PS C:\>Get-AipServiceDocumentLog -ContentName "test.docx" -OwnerEmail “alice@contoso.com” -FromTime "12/01/2020 00:00:00" -ToTime "12/31/2020 23:59:59"
     ```

-    If your document is registered for tracking, the data returned includes the ContentID value for your document.
+    This command returns the ContentID for all matching, protected documents that are registered for tracking.

     > [!NOTE]
     > Protected documents are registered for tracking when they are first opened on a machine with the unified labeling client installed.
-If the ContentID value is missing for your protected file, open it on a machine with the unified labeling client installed to register the document for tracking.
+If this command does not return the ContentID for your protected file, open it on a machine with the unified labeling client installed to register the document for tracking.

 1. Use the [Get-AipServiceTrackingLog](/powershell/module/aipservice/get-aipservicetrackinglog) cmdlet with your document's ContentID to return your tracking data.